project-hadron/discovery-transition-ds/docs/source/reports/quality.rst

 -----------------

-Quality assurance provides an immediate insight into the quality, quantity, verasity and availability of the dataset being provided.
+Quality assurance provides an immediate insight into the quality, quantity, veracity and availability of the dataset being provided.
 This is a critical step to the success of any machine learning or product outcome.